appleseedhq/appleseed-maya/docs/source/shaders/as_voronoi3d.rst

 ---------------

 *Density*:
-    The density of the cells, with higher values resulting in a higher number of cells.
+    The density of the cells, with higher values resulting in a higher number of cells in the same area.

 *Jittering*:
-    How random the placement of the cells is, with low values resulting in a ordered grid of cells, and huigh values resulting in aleatory placement of cells.
+    How random the placement of the cells is, with low values resulting in a ordered grid of cells, and higher values resulting in aleatory placement of cells.

 *Metric*:
     Which metric to choose to calculate the distance from cell to feature points.
 There are several to choose from, resulting in different types of patterns.